Last updated: June 9, 2026

 Analytics Engineers

 This role didn’t really exist ten years ago.
 Now it’s one of the fastest-growing jobs in analytics.
-Analytics engineers sit somewhere between data engineering and analytics.
+Analytics engineers sit somewhere between analytics engineer for the dbt and semantic-layer lane, data engineering and analytics.
 They organize raw data into structures analysts can actually use, often using tools like dbt.

 Product or Marketing Analysts